Based in: Washington, DC

-The Policy and Research intern will assist the Country, Industry and Membership Teams by providing world-class and forward-looking research to the Council’s members.
-Specific responsibilities include:
+The Policy and Research intern will assist the Country, Industry and Membership Teams by providing world-class and forward-looking research to the Councils 160+ members.
+Specific responsibilities will include:

 - Researching current national and regional economic policy issues in ASEAN affecting the private sector